undertheapi/OdinZ80/README.md

 OdinZ80
 =======

-This is a Z80 assembler suite for Windows
+This is a Z80 assembler suite for Windows.
+This project will be three parts: Assembler, Disassembler and Debugger for the Zilog Z80 Microprocessor.